willymariino/ex-react-usecallback-autocomplete/README.md

 This project is a demo of a smart product search field, similar to Amazon's, built with React.
 The application displays dynamic suggestions as the user types and optimizes API calls using a debounce function.

-**Note:** Only the frontend code is available on GitHub.
-The backend is not included or published.

 ## Features

 - **Search Field**: Users can search for products by typing their names.